Introduction

 - Replication Factor: The number of copies of a document in a collection.
 For example, a replication factor of 3 for a collection with 100M documents would equal 300M documents total across all replicas.

 - Leader: A replica in a shard that assumes special duties needed to support distributed indexing in Solr.
-Each shard has one (and only one) leader at any time, and leaders are elected automatically using ZooKeeper.
+Each shard has one, and only one, leader at any time, and leaders are elected automatically using ZooKeeper.
 In general, it doesn’t matter which replica is elected as the leader.

 - Overseer.
-The overseer is the main node for a whole cluster which is responsible for processing actions involving the entire cluster.If the overseer goes down, a new node will be elected to take its place.
+The overseer is the main node for the whole cluster, responsible for processing actions involving the entire cluster.
+If the overseer goes down, a new node will be elected to take its place.

-I’ve created a diagram below that shows how you can write to any node in the cluster and it will redirect the query to the “Leader” node.
+I’ve created a diagram below that shows how you can write to any node in the cluster, and it will redirect the query to the “Leader” node.
 Then, the leader node will redirect the query to storage.
-Ultimately, the client shouldn’t be aware of leaders and shards, they simply add new data to the cloud.
+Ultimately, the client shouldn’t be aware of leaders and shards; they simply add new data to the cloud.

 The main benefits of using SolrCloud as storage for Hybris include: